4K monitors can be found in almost all categories ranging from professional to gaming.

 Motion blur occurs when the response time is slow enough to make the images appear blurry especially during fast paced scenes.

 What is Considered as a Good Response Time?

 Computer monitors come with different panels i.e TN, IPS and VA.
 The best response time you can get with an IPS and VA panel monitors is 4-5ms.

 TN are the only panel technology that offers 1ms response time that too at a fairly affordable price tags.

-List of Best 4K 1ms Monitors for Gaming
+List of The Best 4K 1ms Monitors For Gaming